Toronto Domestic Assault Lawyers

 A prosecutor will often require a person charged with domestic assault to enter into a peace bond before dropping the criminal charges.
 The main reason for this is to ensure the complainant in the assault case is protected even after the charge has been withdrawn.

-Allegations of domestic assault commonly arise in the context of divorce proceedings.
+Allegations of domestic assault commonly arise in the context of divorce proceedings or separations.
 Special considerations need to be taken into account when defending a domestic assault allegation when family law proceedings are occurring at the same time.
 Unfortunately, some family law litigants make false allegations of assault as a way to gain the upper hand in custody and divorce cases.
 Usually a person making the claim of assault will be permitted to have exclusive access to the home and full custody of the children until the assault matter is resolved in court.
 Many family law litigants are aware of this and use the police to assist them with their family law claims.

-Daniel Brown will work closely with your family lawyer to ensure that your interests are protected in criminal court as well as in family court.
+The lawyers at Daniel Brown Law will work closely with your family lawyer to ensure that your interests are protected in criminal court as well as in family court.

 Once a complaint of domestic assault in Toronto has been made to police, it is only the Crown prosecutor that decides whether or not criminal charges will proceed to trial.
 Neither the Judge, the police, nor the complainant have control over that decision making process.
 Sometimes complainants may require a lawyer to advise them on how to make their opinions on prosecution known to the prosecutor.
 As well, a seasoned criminal lawyer can provide important independent legal advice to complainants so they know their rights with respect to their legal obligations in court both inside and outside the courtroom.